AuroraMaster/react-native-ohos-library/en/op-engineering-op-sqlite.md

   ];
 }
 ```
-### 5. Create a `package.json` file in the root directory of your IDE project and configure the parameters.
+### 5. Create a `package.json` file in the root directory of your IDE project and configure the parameters.(This module always requires manual configuration)

 ```json
 {